Comfort Inn By the Bay

 Hercules is a steamboat built in the year 1907.
 Built as a steam powered tug boat that was used for ocean towing, the boat was 151 feet tall and was steel construction.
 Hercules was best known for towing, sailing ships, diabled vessels, barges, rafts, etc. The tug often carried it's set of crew along whenever it travelled.
 Currently the tug is beautifully preserved at the San Fransisco Maritime National Historic Park.

 Fisherman's Wharf remains one of San Francisco's most popular tourist destinations.
-The Wharf consists of a long, coast side row of seafood restaurants, street vendors, souvenir stores, and beautiful ocean scenery.
-Fisherman's Wharf was originally a major fishing pier, and although the fishing industry is still alive today, the main focus of this specific coastal area is its historic tourist attractions.
+The Wharf consists of a long, waterfront row of seafood restaurants, street vendors, souvenir stores, and beautiful ocean scenery.
+Fisherman's Wharf was originally a major fishing pier, and although the fishing industry is still alive today, the main focus of this specific area is its tourist attractions.
 Parking is limited on the Wharf itself so parking downtown or taking a cable car to the Wharf is recommended.
 Ferry rides are offered for those who would like to visit Marin County.
-There are numerous attractions and great places to eat (see the other entries for Tourist Attractions and Fisherman Wharf restaurants).
 Wear comfortable shoes and dress in layers, even during summer months, as the breeze off the ocean can be quite chilling.
 And take your camera - the photo opportunities are fabulous.